 What is Tatator: Bulgarian cold cucumber soup made with yogurt, garlic, chopped dill, walnut and, of course, cucumbers.
 Excellent appetizer and goes well with Rakia.

-Where to drink Tarator: Helbar, Old Lady Sofia, Skarabar, Made in Home, Divaka, Rakia Raketa Bar, Izbata Tavern, and Mehana Mamin Kolyo
+Where to drink Tarator: Helbar, Old Lady Sofia, Skarabar, Made in Home, Divaka, Rakia Raketa Bar, Izbata Tavern, Mehana Mamin Kolyo and other typical Sofia best restaurants

 Small Bulgarian dishes